valkey-io/valkey-doc/docs/manual/patterns/distributed-locks.md

 ### Performance, Crash Recovery and fsync

-Many users using Redis as a lock server need high performance in terms of both latency to acquire and release a lock, and number of acquire / release operations that it is possible to perform per second.
-In order to meet this requirement, the strategy to talk with the N Redis servers to reduce latency is definitely multiplexing (putting the socket in non-blocking mode, send all the commands, and read all the commands later, assuming that the RTT between the client and each instance is similar).
+Many users using Valkey as a lock server need high performance in terms of both latency to acquire and release a lock, and number of acquire / release operations that it is possible to perform per second.
+In order to meet this requirement, the strategy to talk with the N Valkey servers to reduce latency is definitely multiplexing (putting the socket in non-blocking mode, send all the commands, and read all the commands later, assuming that the RTT between the client and each instance is similar).

 However there is another consideration around persistence if we want to target a crash-recovery system model.

-Basically to see the problem here, let’s assume we configure Redis without persistence at all.
+Basically to see the problem here, let’s assume we configure Valkey without persistence at all.
 A client acquires the lock in 3 of 5 instances.
 One of the instances where the client was able to acquire the lock is restarted, at this point there are again 3 instances that we can lock for the same resource, and another client can lock it again, violating the safety property of exclusivity of lock.

 If we enable AOF persistence, things will improve quite a bit.
 For example we can upgrade a server by sending it a `SHUTDOWN` command and restarting it.
-Because Redis expires are semantically implemented so that time still elapses when the server is off, all our requirements are fine.
+Because Valkey expires are semantically implemented so that time still elapses when the server is off, all our requirements are fine.
 However everything is fine as long as it is a clean shutdown.
 What about a power outage?
-If Redis is configured, as by default, to fsync on disk every second, it is possible that after a restart our key is missing.
+If Valkey is configured, as by default, to fsync on disk every second, it is possible that after a restart our key is missing.
 In theory, if we want to guarantee the lock safety in the face of any kind of instance restart, we need to enable `fsync=always` in the persistence settings.
 This will affect performance due to the additional sync overhead.

 However things are better than they look like at a first glance.
 Basically, the algorithm safety is retained as long as when an instance restarts after a